mathewgomas-alfred/mathewgomas.io/contributors_manual/optimising_images.rst

 Images with a lot of transparency.
     These should use PNG.

 The logic is the way how each of these saves colors.
 Jpeg is ideal for photos and images with a lot of gradients because it :ref:`compresses differently <lossy_compression>`.
-However, contrasts don't do wel in jpeg.
+However, contrasts don't do well in jpeg.
 PNG does a lot better with images with sharp contrasts, while in some cases we can even have less than 256 colors, so gif might be better.

 Greyscale images, even when they have a lot of gradients variation, should be PNG.
 The reason is that when we use full color images, we are, depending on the image, using 3 to 5 numbers to describe those values, with each of those values having a possibility to contain any of 256 values.
 JPEG and other 'lossy' file formats use clever psychological tricks to cut back on the amount of values an image needs to show its contents.
 However, when we make grayscale images, we only keep track of the lightness.
 The lightness is only one number, that can have 256 values, making it much easier to just use gif or PNG, instead of jpeg which could have nasty artifacts.
 (And, it is also a bit smaller)